Hyperopia (Farsightedness) Explained | Causes, Symptoms & Treatment Options | Trusted LASIK and Refractive Surgeons

 Severe Case of Farsightedness.
 Higher amounts of hyperopia (over +5 Diopters) are usually best corrected by replacing the natural lens of the eye with an implant.
 Lens implant procedures are similar to cataract surgery but is performed only to correct the refractive error in eyes without cataracts.
 This refractive surgery treatment is referred to as Refractive Lensectomy (RLE) or Clear Lensectomy (CLE).

-Laser eye surgery may not always be the best option so it is important to find an experienced eye surgeon like the ones in the Trusted LASIK Surgeons Directory, most of whom perform a variety of refractive surgery procedures to give patients a more complete range of options.
+Laser eye surgery may not always be the best option so it is important to find an experienced eye surgeon like the ones in the Trusted LASIK Surgeons DirectoryTM, most of whom perform a variety of refractive surgery procedures to give patients a more complete range of options.
 To learn more about these vision correction surgical treatments for farsightedness, please clink on the links below:

 Surgical Procedures to Reduce Hyperopia (Farsightedness)